When Overwhelm Meets Grace

 Many people confuse faith with force.

-It feels like steadiness.
+God’s strength often feels like steadiness.

 It feels like peace returning to your chest.